All Episodes

 And they're all upset.

-$7 billion to $1 billion less than $1 billion in less than 10 years.
+$7 billion to $1 billion, less than $1, in less than 10 years.

 Now, if you want to know who's in trouble media-wise, it's newspapers and liberalism, folks, not us.

-I got back to the phones here in a jiffy.
+I got back to the phones here in a Jiffy.

-I just want to read you one more little excerpt here from uh the New York magazine piece on the New York Times at Twilight.
+I just want to read you one more little excerpt here from the New York magazine piece on the New York Times at Twilight.

 But the wider family of sons and daughters and nieces and nephews, and there are 40 of them.

-See, what happened was that every year the Times Company paid dividends, and the family described here as academics, novelists, musicians, and psychotherapists, divvy up, or 40 of them, they divvied up the 20 million dollars that were that were paid every year.
+See, what happened was that every year the Times Company paid dividends, and the family described here as academics, novelists, musicians, and psychotherapists, divvied up.

 And now the dividend's been suspended because there isn't the money for it.